401 water quality certification

 - Federal Energy Regulatory Commission licenses for hydropower projects.

-- Other federal permits that involve discharge into Colorado water, including permits issued by the U.S. Environmental Protection Agency (EPA) pursuant to §402 of the federal act.
+- Other federal permits that involve a discharge into Colorado water, including permits issued by the U.S. Environmental Protection Agency (EPA) pursuant to §402 of the federal act.

 - Fee Table Breakdown.